 Can a hygienist remove brown stains?

-A professional hygienist will thoroughly clean your teeth, removing all traces of plaque and brown staining.
-Teeth whitening is also one of the most popular options to remove brown staining.
+A professional hygienist will thoroughly clean your teeth to remove all traces of plaque and brown staining.

 Is staining on teeth harmful?